lightward/mechanic-tasks/docs/reset-inventory-levels-daily/README.md

 ## Documentation

-Use this task to bring all of your inventory levels to the same place, every night.

-This task resets your inventory levels every night, for a given collection ID.
+This task resets your inventory levels at the default location in your shop, every night, for all products within a given collection (configured by ID).

 ## Installing this task